-When God created you, in His image, He saw that you were good.
+When God created you in His image, He saw that you were good.
 He was pleased with His creation.
 He was pleased with you.

-When I read Genesis 1:27: “So God created mankind in his own image, in the image of God he created them; male and female he created them,” I read it too quickly.
+When I read Genesis 1:27 (“So God created mankind in his own image, in the image of God he created them; male and female he created them.”), I read it too quickly.
 I’ve heard it so many times.
 In some ways, the verse loses its significance to me.

 I do this with a lot of Bible verses.
-I need to stop, slow down and look at the words again.
-Analyze their true meaning.
+I need to stop, slow down and look at the words again, analyze their true meaning.
 What does it mean to be created in the image of the God of the universe?

 To be created in the image of God is to have an immense capacity for goodness and graciousness.
-It is to bear fruits of the Spirit, like love, joy, peace, patience, kindness, and self-control.
+It is to bear the fruits of the Spirit, like love, joy, peace, patience, kindness, and self-control.
 It is to possess free will and the power of choice, to command creation in a way no other plant or animal can.

 CALLED TO CREATE

 To be created in the image of God is to be created in the image of the Creator Himself.
-In other words: you were created to create — yet so much of our time is spent consuming.
+In other words: you were created to create.
+Yet so much of our time is spent consuming.
 We consume movies and advertisements and books and radio shows.
 You’re consuming this blog post right now.
 We spend so much of our time consuming that sometimes, we forget to create.

 You might say, “Well, I’m not very creative.
 I’m not an artist.”

 Guess what?
 I’m not exactly an artist either – not in the traditional sense of the word, at least.
-I’m just a person who loves words, and who loves putting them together to make something meaningful.
+I’m just a person who loves words and loves putting them together to make something meaningful.
 You might not love words, but I bet God has given you some other love or gift that you can use to create.